 The Mummy in Giu or Mummy of Gue is an untold wonder!
-Being one of the only few existing mummies of Tibetan descends, this place should be more famous!
+Being one of the only few existing mummies of Tibetan descent, this place should be more famous!
 Most folks visiting the Spiti valley often do not know of its existence and solely embark on the journey for the natural landscapes and culture.

 Giu (Ghuen, Geu) is a remote village deep in Spiti Valley, which has achieved its fame thanks to a naturally preserved dead body.
 This fact is a stark difference from the images we usually conjure up when thinking of mummies – ala Egyptian mummies completely bandaged up.
 But, what a surprise to visit Spiti and come across our version of preserving the dead!